rishikanthc/zendown/README.md

 * Support for uploading images
 * Tag based organization
 * Automatic summarization of notes
-* Querying system to support [dataview]() like queries
+* Querying system to support [dataview](https://blacksmithgu.github.io/obsidian-dataview/) like queries
 * Learning to auto-tag notes from note data
 * PWA support

 # Contributing

 Contributions are most welcome!
-If you have any cool ideas / use cases / request for templates / any issues please open an issue in the issue tracker and I’ll get back to you as soon as possible.
+If you have any cool ideas / request for features / any issues please open an issue in the issue tracker and I’ll get back to you as soon as possible.
 Please follow these steps to contribute to development: